avi7611/Sentrifugo-vulnerable-docker/README.md

 GUIDE to setup Docker:-

-1. Extract the avi.zip file in a folder.
-2. Change the current directory to extracted folder.
+1. Change the current directory to cloned folder.
-3. Open terminal in the Current directoy and run the following command to build and run docker image.
+2. Open terminal in the Current directoy and run the following command to build and run docker image.
 	`bash start.sh`